 Release date: Wednesday 10th February 2021

-Episode 2 - The superiority complex of super-rich Russians
+- S1E2 - The superiority complex of super-rich Russians

-Dr Elisabeth Schimpfössl, senior lecturer in Sociology and Policy at Aston University’s School of Social Sciences and Humanities, discusses how her research found that many super-rich Russians often saw themselves as ‘biologically superior’.
+Dr Elisabeth Schimpfössl, senior lecturer in sociology and policy at Aston University’s School of Social Sciences and Humanities, discusses how her research found that many super-rich Russians often saw themselves as ‘biologically superior’.

 Release date: Wednesday 27th January 2021

-Episode 1 - Understanding the language used to report abuse
+- S1E1 - Understanding the language used to report abuse

 Dr Emma Richardson, research fellow in forensic linguistics at the Aston Institute for Forensic Linguistics, discusses how her methodology initially used to study pub-talk is now helping police interviewers understand victims of sexual assault and call handlers to assist domestic abuse victims.